 El Niño dynamics modulate near-surface temperature, salinity and density, as well as the mixed layer depth, oxycline depth, and the vertical extent of the low oxygen layer (e.g. Fuenzalida et al., 2009).
-In the eastern Pacific, ENSO variability is most pronounced along the equator and the coasts of Ecuador and Peru (Wang and Fiedler, 2006) but also off Chile (e.g. Ulloa et al., 2001).
-Weaker trade winds during El Niño conditions result in a weaker equatorial circulation with a generally observed weakening or disappearance of the Equatorial Undercurrent (EUC) (Kessler and McPhaden, 1995; Johnson et al., 2002).
-During the height of an El Niño event, the EUC episodically disappears in the western and central Pacific and partially reverse (Firing et al., 1983; McPhaden et al., 1990; Johnson et al., 2000; Izumo, 2005), while in the eastern Pacific, episodic disappearance of the EUC seems more rare(Halpern, 1987; McPhaden and Hayes, 1990; Seidel and Giese, 1999; Johnson et al., 2000; Izumo, 2005).
+In the Pacific Ocean, El Niño events are a prominent feature of climate variability with global climate impacts.
+In the eastern Pacific, El Niño-Southern Oscillation (ENSO) variability is most pronounced along the equator and the coasts of Ecuador and Peru (Wang and Fiedler, 2006).
+Weaker trade winds during El Niño conditions result in a weaker equatorial circulation with a generally observed weakening or disappearance of the Equatorial Undercurrent (EUC) (Johnson et al., 2002).
+During the height of an El Niño event, the EUC episodically disappears in the western and central Pacific (Firing et al., 1983; McPhaden et al., 1990; Johnson et al., 2000; Izumo, 2005), while in the eastern Pacific, episodic disappearance of the EUC seems more rare and was only observed during strong El Niño events (Halpern, 1987; McPhaden and Hayes, 1990; Seidel and Giese, 1999; Johnson et al., 2000; Izumo, 2005).
 El Niño events lead to a pronounced eastward extension of the west Pacific warm pool, and to a development of atmospheric convection, and hence a rainfall increase, in the usually cold and dry eastern Pacific (Cai et al., 2015).